Gray whales are one of the most amazing whales that you can ever hope to see. There are many places to see gray whales off the coast of North America.

 Gray whales will then travel along seven thousand miles of coastline approximately two and a half miles away from the shore.
 They can be seen from the shore as they swim towards the warmer waters of Baja, Mexico.

-The whales just arrive in time for the winter month of December, reaching the warm waters off the coast of Baja, Mexico.
+The whales arrive in time for the winter month of December, reaching the warm waters of Baja California.
 There they enter the lagoons to breed and mate.

 The Return Trip to the Arctic